At 11:00 AM UTC on Sunday 28 April, the internet in Benin was shut down just as the nation was going to the polls for parliamentary elections.

 Amnesty International went on to say: “We call on the authorities of Benin to immediately lift all blanket restrictions on access to the internet and social media to enable people to freely express their opinions and report on any election-related matter.”

-Connectivity was restored to the nation as of 10:50 AM UTC following a 15-hour blackout period.
-Al Jazeera reports that voter turnout has been very low, likely due to the lack of political opposition on the ballot, reduced from 20 parties at the last election to two parties, both loyal to the current President.
+Internet connectivity was finally restored at 10:50 AM UTC, after a 15-hour blackout period.
+Al Jazeera reports that voter turnout has been very low, likely due to the opposition parties being reduced from 20 at the last election to two, both loyal to the current President.